bcCOVID-19group/bcCOVID-19group-site/content/post/2021-06-02-report/index.md

 featured: true

 summary: |
-  The BC COVID-19 Modelling team issued their [third report](/post/2021-06-02-report/slides.pdf) on the status of COVID-19 in British Columbia (June 2, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by
+  The BC COVID-19 Modelling team issued their [fourth report](/post/2021-06-02-report/slides.pdf) on the status of COVID-19 in British Columbia (June 2, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by